syedaffanhamdani/cs-jokes/ReadMe.md

 Technical confidence comes from one of two things: ignorance or experience

+# Complicated Software:
+When does Software/Your code base starts to get complicated/Messy?
+- Immediately after someone says this feature can be implemented in one hour

 # Copy Paste

 Copypaste is the fastest way to create bugs.